How to Fold and Display Heirloom Quilts

 Heirloom Quilts in the Attic

-How Not to Fold an Heirloom Quilt
+How Not to Fold a Beautiful Quilt

 How not to fold quilts like blankets on dresser.

-2. Do not fold the quilt tightly: Folding a quilt too tightly can put unnecessary stress on the fabric and seams, leading to potential damage over time.
+• Do not fold the quilt tightly: Folding a quilt too tightly can put unnecessary stress on the fabric and seams, leading to potential damage over time.
 Allow some room for the quilt to breathe and avoid excessive compression.

-3. Avoid folding on sharp edges or corners: Folding a quilt on sharp edges or corners can cause creases and wear out those areas faster.
+• Avoid folding on sharp edges or corners: Folding a quilt on sharp edges or corners can cause creases and wear out those areas faster.
 Instead, try to fold the quilt on softer curves or rounded edges.

-6. Do not store a quilt in direct sunlight or extreme temperatures: Exposure to direct sunlight or extreme temperatures can fade and weaken the fabric of a quilt.
+• Do not store a quilt in direct sunlight or extreme temperatures: Exposure to direct sunlight or extreme temperatures can fade and weaken the fabric of a quilt.
 Store it in a cool, dry place away from direct sunlight to preserve its quality.

-Heirloom quilt on bed in coastal bedroom.
+Heirloom quilt displaying on bed in coastal bedroom.

 How to Fold Heirloom Quilts

-You may see and read more of our Coastal Maine Home’s story also featured in Country Samplers 2024 Spring issue.
+You may see and read more of our Coastal Maine Home’s story, also featured in Country Samplers 2024 Spring issue.

 Country Sampler Magazine Maine Home Feature